Taking Taxis in Peru: Safety, Tipping and Trust

 For extra security and efficiency in Lima, you can try using a taxi service such as Taxi Satelital, Alo Taxi, Taxi Real or Taxidatum (which also operates in Cusco).

-You can also find taxis in Peru using apps such as Uber and Taxi Beat.
+You can also find taxis in Peru using apps such as Uber and Cabify.

 5 comments for “Taking Taxis in Peru: Safety, Tipping and Trust”